-Macopa as it is called in the country, or the Java apple fruit is eye catching in its reddish color.
+Macopa as it is called in the Philippines, or the Java apple fruit is eye catching in its reddish color.
 The macopa fruit is crunchy, mildly sweet, spongy and is a favored snack in the country's warm weather.

 A long time ago, there was a town found close to a high mountain, and it was surrounded by forests.
 The town's people here are happily living in peace.
 The vast fields and fertile land is rich in fruit bearing trees giving the people an abundant harvest serving as their means of livelihood as well as food.

-But of all things that they should be proud of, the people of the town are proud of their golden bell that was hanging from their church's dome in which the bell's origin has been longed forgotten.
+But of all things that they should be proud of, the people of the town are proud of their golden bell that was hanging from their church's dome in which the bell's origin has been long forgotten.
 According to their ancestors, the bell has been with them for ages and was well respected.
 Along with the bell is a mystery, and the people believed that their blessings are coming from it.
 That golden bell has a beautiful shape, loud and has a full sound.

 When the sound is heard in the town, people would kneel on the ground and utter a thankful prayer to the Creator for all their blessings.
-Truly, the bell was an important part of their lives.
+It's truly an important part of their lives.

-Soon, people from neighboring towns learned the importance of the bell to the town close to the hill and not only few had attempted to own the golden bell for themselves.
-But of them all, the bandits that was residing in the forest has the strongest desire to get the bell.
+Soon, people from neighboring towns learned the importance of the bell to the town close to the hill, and not only few had attempted to own the golden bell for themselves.
+But of them all, the bandits that were residing in the forest has the strongest desire to get the bell.
 And their plan is for the golden bell to be melted once they got it.

 "Bandits!
 Everyone!
 The bandits are coming in our town!" the whole town was shocked hearing the screams of someone who saw the bandits on their way heading for their town.